You need to enable JavaScript to run this app.

 Electricity and Outlets in Norway

-Norway uses a 230V supply voltage and the European two-pin plug (Type C and Type F).
-If you’re traveling from a country with a different plug type or voltage, bring a universal adapter and a voltage converter if necessary.
+Norway uses a 230V supply voltage and the European two-pin plug (Type C and Type F), which is the standard for most of Europe.
+If you're traveling from a country that uses a different plug type or voltage, it's important to bring a universal adapter to ensure your devices will fit the Norwegian sockets.
+In addition, depending on your electronics, you may need a voltage converter, as some devices might not be compatible with the 230V supply.

 More About Norway